 Consternated by the responses he receives, the madman asks, “What were we doing when we unchained this earth from its sun?
 Where is it moving to now?
 Where are we moving to?
 Away from all suns?
 Are we not continually falling?”
 What the madman understands is that the answers usually proffered for these questions are no longer intelligible.
 Those who do not believe in God now laugh at the madman’s babble, since they fail to recognise the implications of living a life divorced of God.

 Of course, Nietzsche doesn’t think that humans have “killed God” per se; what Nietzsche means is that our modern intellectual conscience has rendered unbelievable the existence of God.
-“God is Dead”, which is deemed “the greatest recent event”, means that heaven or paradise, that the suprasensory “world of metaphysics” is now divorced of any effective power.
+“God is Dead”, which is deemed “the greatest recent event”, means that heaven or paradise is now divorced of any effective power.